As long as philosophy is concerned, ontologies are meant to distinguish between realms of knowledge and their description through languages.

 Physical or symbolic occurrences of objects or phenomena (both accepted as postulates): The distinction between physical and symbolic instances is not exclusive (consider hybrids); additionally, fictional instances are instances (physical or symbolic) that are not meant to be realized.
 Instances are represented by individuals in OWL.

-Set of instances managed uniformly, independently of their nature.
+Set of individuals managed uniformly, independently of their nature.

-Unique value associated with an instance: External identities are defined independently of the organization or system under consideration.
+Unique value associated with individuals: External identities are defined independently of the organization or system under consideration.
 External identities can be biological, social, or designed; they are not exclusive (e.g., social security number and fingerprints).
-Internal identities are used to manage systems components independently of environments.
+Internal identities are used to manage individuals within organizations or systems independently of environments.

 - A symbol is a sign pointing to something else (referent).